The infusion, also known as tea or more accurately as a tisane, is used for the above-ground parts of plants such as leaves or flowers.

 Simply cover the leaf or flowers with almost boiling water and allow to steep from 2-10 minutes, or up to overnight for a stronger infusion.

 Traditional black tea is usually steeped for less time (2-3 min) to avoid drawing out the more bitter components.

-For stronger Tissanes and a greater impact on health, let the steep of herbs go longer.
-Overnight steeping is often suggested by herbalists when looking for greatest therapeutic activity from the brew.
+For a stronger infusion and a greater impact on health, steep the herbs longer.
+Overnight steeping is often suggested by herbalists when looking for the greatest therapeutic activity from the brew.

 NOTE: If the water has come to a boil, let it “settle down” a couple of minutes before pouring over herbs, so it cools a bit.
 170-185 degrees is the ideal temperature range for an infusion.